mikaelpatel/Cosa/doc/01-cosa.md

 format.
 It may be used for a number of applications; tracing, remote procedure calls, data exchange between Arduino devices, etc. The format allows user data types to be defined and values exchanged without additional encoding.
-The stream header itself is a pre-defined serializable data type.
-Ciao is used to define an Arduino monitoring and control language (Cosa fai) which has much in common with Firmata.

-The primary programming paradigm is object-oriented and state-machine/event driven with proto-threads or multi-tasking.
+The primary programming paradigm is object-oriented and state-machine, event driven, with proto-threads or multi-tasking.
 There is a large number of device drivers available for SPI, I2C (TWI) and 1-Wire (OWI).
 A strict directory structure is used to organize the Cosa/driver source code.
 Sub-directories are used for each driver type.
 This allows a foundation for scaling and configuration.

 Cosa uses the Arduino IDE and build system.
 Cosa classes are included with prefix, e.g. "Cosa/FileName.hh".
 It is possible to use both